caspiankeyes/AISecForge-arXiv-Publication/README.md

 This governance gap creates both risk and opportunity.
 Organizations without structured frameworks face significant compliance challenges, while those adopting comprehensive governance frameworks gain strategic advantages in market positioning, investor confidence, and regulatory readiness.

-### 1.3 LLMSecForge: The Compliance Backbone
+### 1.3 AISecForge: The Compliance Backbone

-The LLMSecForge Governance and Compliance Framework addresses this gap by providing a comprehensive approach that transforms AI security from a technical challenge to an enterprise governance capability:
+The AISecForge Governance and Compliance Framework addresses this gap by providing a comprehensive approach that transforms AI security from a technical challenge to an enterprise governance capability:

 - **Regulatory Integration**: Direct mapping between security controls and regulatory requirements
 - **Evidence Generation**: Systematic documentation production for compliance demonstration